Displaced… but not Misplaced…

-Back in 2002 as I stood amid a dusty hastily built DPC in the floodplain north of Phnom Penh, Cambodia.
-Our host Mickey kept reminding us not to call it a refugee camp.
+Back in 2002 I stood amidst a dusty, hastily built DPC in the floodplain north of Phnom Penh, Cambodia.
+Our host, Mickey, kept reminding us not to call it a refugee camp.

 During our trip to the tsunami areas we visited many Displaced Person Camps.
 Some were pretty nice while others were primitive and unsanitary.